nosdav/spec/README.md

 ## Summary

 This specification provides a flexible framework for storing files using HTTP requests.
 By supporting any type of file and using `nostr-id` as an identity, it enables clients to store and retrieve files securely.
 The authentication mechanism ensures the authenticity of requests and the server responds with the appropriate content type header based on the file extension.
 The use of the Schnorr signature scheme provides an additional layer of security to the authentication process.

+## Extensions

+- Private files - only you can see a file
+- Shared files - you choose who can see a file
+- Paywall - pay to see a file
+- Quotas - quota limits determine access to the API

 ## Implementations